FDOT District Four - Broward Header Image

 Traffic Impacts:

-Eastbound and westbound traffic along Loxahatchee Road at Parkside Drive will have a traffic shift to accommodate the construction work zone on the southwest portion of the roundabout.
+Eastbound and westbound traffic along Loxahatchee Road has a traffic shift on the southern lane of Loxahatchee Road from Nob Hill Road to N University Drive to accommodate the construction work zone on the northern portion of the roundabout.

 All traffic movements are fully operational as of Noon on Aug.
 8.